gevhaz/hugo-theme-notrack/README.md

 will print instructions for what address to use.
 Usually it is `http://localhost:1313/`.

-## How to write a website from scrath with Notrack
+## How to write a website from scratch with Notrack

 There are two ways to get started with this theme – the bottom-up approach and the top-down approach.
 The top-down approach is to just clone the example site